jijijiaooo/jijijiaooo/README.md

 - 💞️ I’m looking to collaborate on my fellow gay men
 - 📫 You can reach me through my personal email at lojiaoshih@gmail.com
 - 😄 Pronouns: Anyhting you can think of
-- ⚡ Fun fact: I can move my ears and do the clver tongue.
+- ⚡ Fun fact: I can move my ears and do the clover tongue.

 <!---
 jijijiaooo/jijijiaooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.